 According to the rule of 40, if you have a profit margin of 0% and a growth rate of 40% quarter-over-quarter, your business is in good health.
 Even with the lack of profit, over the given time period, your business doesn’t suffer as long as it grows at a high enough rate.

 Investors will see your company as a good investment opportunity, thanks to the rule of 40.
+Data from McKinsey also shows that software companies that hit the rule of 40 get rewarded with a higher enterprise value/revenue percentage than those that don’t.

 Say your company’s revenue growth rate is 50% while it’s losing 10%.
 According to the rule of 40, it can still be considered a healthy business.